 Supported Models#

 ALCHEMI Toolkit ships wrappers for several machine-learning interatomic potentials (MLIPs) and classical force fields.
-Every wrapper implements the BaseModelMixin interface and exposes a ModelCard that declares its capabilities and input requirements.
+Every wrapper implements the BaseModelMixin interface and declares its capabilities via a ModelConfig.

 For a step-by-step guide on wrapping your own model, see the Models: Wrapping ML Interatomic Potentials.